Does Your Pulse Oximeter Mean What it Says? (Does Your Spouse?)

 FAR 91.211 requires supplemental oxygen after 30 minutes above 12,500 feet MSL and continuously above 14,000 feet and for pax above 15,000 feet MSL.
 A pulse oximeter can show you why.

 Finger pulse oximeters are mainly useful to reassure you that blood oxygenation is OK (90+%), or that you should use oxygen (85% or below).
-The fact that they can have readings that are often inaccurate and misleading does not mean that they are useless but that if you get a reading that seems faulty you should take heed of it’s warning and then troubleshoot!
+However, oximeters often report results which are less than accurate.
+The fact that they can have readings that are often inaccurate or misleading does not mean that they are useless but that if you get a reading that seems faulty you should take heed of it’s warning and then troubleshoot.

 Felipe enjoys flying high- to look down at mountains is always inspiring, so he’s happy to have today’s